ncbi/BAMscale/README.md

     export CPPFLAGS="-I $LIBBIGWIG_DIR"
     export LDFLAGS="-L $LIBBIGWIG_DIR -Wl,-rpath,$LIBBIGWIG_DIR"

+Optionally (and if you have permission), the libbigwig can also be installed

+    make install

+In this case, the flags don't have to be set in the terminal.

 ## Installation

 After compiling the libBigWig library and samtools (if not already installed) clone the BAMscale from GitHub